 Houston Medical & Professional License Defense Attorneys

 As a professional license holder, you have invested heavily in your career.
-Regardless of your area of practice or specialty, if you are facing scrutiny from any of Texas’ regulatory boards, our Houston health care defense and professional license attorneys are ready to advocate for you.
+Regardless of your area of practice or specialty, if you are facing scrutiny from any of Texas’ regulatory boards, our attorneys are ready to advocate for you.
 We will work with you to develop a comprehensive case strategy to aggressively defend your rights, your license, and your livelihood.

 - Texas Medical Board (TMB)

 - Texas Physician Assistant (PA) Board

 Helping Professionals Like You Protect Their Licenses and Livelihoods Since 1987

 At Hendershot Cowart P.C., our attorneys have more than a century of combined experience helping professionals in healthcare and medical fields navigate legal and regulatory issues.
 Whether your specialty is family practice, internal medicine, anesthesiology, oncology, orthopedics, dermatology, radiology, pain management, psychology or another licensed profession, you can count on our Houston-based professional license defense lawyers to stand by you.

 - Common Types of Medical License Matters in Texas